Lamden/contracting-docs/docs/concepts/randoms.md

 #### random.seed()

-This function is required to be run once per transaction.
+This method is required to be run once per transaction.
 If it is not called, the contract will fail.
 You must seed every contract like so:

 ```python
 def random_contract():